Kit Pre-orders 15-27%. Shipping May 5th!

 Conoclinium coelestinum

 Blue Mistflower is a low-growing flower naturally found in riverbanks and wet meadows.
 It's quite happy in wet conditions and clay soils where other plants may struggle.
 From late summer into autumn, it's topped with fuzzy, electric lavender flowers.
 The flowers are particularly attractive to butterflies as the nectar produces beneficial compounds for some species.
 In ideal conditions, Blue Mistflower can be an enthusiastic spreader.
-While this makes it an excellent groundcover, you may want to consider controlling spr.
+While this makes it an excellent groundcover, you may want to consider controlling spread through deadheading.

 Details